bhu1st/simplo/README.md

 Simplo is a minimalist, lightweight PHP MVC framework designed for simplicity and learning.
 It provides a basic, modern foundation for building small to medium-sized applications, focusing on clean architecture and fundamental concepts like Dependency Injection and a clear Separation of Concerns.

+This version is **Composer-free**, making it a completely self-contained project with zero external dependencies.

 ## Philosophy

 The core philosophy of Simplo is to provide a functional MVC structure without the steep learning curve or overhead of larger frameworks.
-It's an ideal starting point for developers who want to understand the inner workings of a framework or for projects where a full-stack solution like Laravel or Symfony would be overkill.
+It's an ideal starting point for developers who want to understand the inner workings of a framework or for projects that require a simple, dependency-free foundation.

 ## Key Features

-*   **Modern Architecture:** Built with modern PHP best practices in mind.
-*   **PSR-4 Autoloading:** Uses Composer for standard, reliable class loading.
+*   **Zero Dependencies:** The framework is entirely self-contained.
+No `composer install` step is needed.
+*   **PSR-4 Compliant Autoloader:** Includes a simple, built-in autoloader (`autoloader.php`) for all application classes.
 *   **Dependency Injection Container:** A simple service container manages dependencies (like the database), promoting decoupled and testable code.
 *   **Clean Routing:** A straightforward router that supports parameters and maps them to controller actions.
 *   **MVC Pattern:** A clear separation between Models (data logic), Views (presentation), and Controllers (request handling).